sameersaini/aws-learning/AWS_Certified_Architect_Essential/README.md

 4. Create a RED DB subnet to accept traffic from with the subnets
 5. Launch a production grade RDS instance into the new VPC that we are working with.
 Do not create public end-points.
 6. Create a read replica replica in a different AZ.

+#### Exercise 25: Application Load Balancers

+1. Launch a Magento AMI app instance.
+2. Launch a Wordpress AMI app instance.
+3. Launch a target group for each of the instances and add these instances to the target group.
+4. Got to Load balancers page and create a new load balancer.
+Select application load balancer.
+5. Select the by default target group to be Wordpress and create the load balancer.
+6. After create.
+Edit the target rules to include magento target group on /store and /store/*.
+7. Save the rules.
+8. Now, by default the load balancer will direct traffic to Wordpress app in Wordpress target group and to magento app in magento target group when /store or /store/* hit is received.